immersive-web/cardboard-vr-display/README.md

 * `npm run build`: builds the distributable.
 * `npm run watch`: watches `src/` for changes and rebuilds on change.

+### Releasing a new version

+For maintainers only, to cut a new release for npm, use the [npm version] command.
+The `preversion`, `version` and `postversion` npm scripts will run tests, build, add built files and tag to git, push to github, and publish the new npm version.

+`npm version <semverstring>`

 ## Running The Demo

 View the [example] to see a demo running the CardboardVRDisplay.
 This executes